 About Larry Jodsaas

 Jodsaas earned an electrical engineering degree in 1962.
 Following graduation he secured a position with Control Data.
 There, he held several different roles including president for Control Data’s systems business and vice president of operations for the peripheral products portion of the company.
 In 1990 Jodsaas bought VTC, Inc., a semiconductor manufacturing business.
 He sold the brand engineering and sales and marketing portions of VTC in 2000, but kept the manufacturing portion and through it he started PolarFab - the only privately held semiconductor foundry in the United States.
 Jodsaas, who retired in 2005, funded the Jodsaas Center within UND’s College of Engineering and Mines in 2008.
-Jodsaas resides in St. Paul.
+Larry lost his battle with Alzheimer’s disease on April 27, 2020 in the peacefulness of his Summit Hill home in Saint Paul, Minnesota.
+Larry was a generous benefactor and friend to the College of Engineering and Mines.

 - Develop the leadership and entrepreneurship skills of our students